nickdrummond/star-wars-ontology/readme.txt

 Todo

-* Remove all instances of killedByOLD (see refactor events below)
 * Can we have ABY/BBY instead of int as custom datatype
-* Need to make organisations into instances

 * Refactor events to have a date, location, participants etc - more flexible use for battles, deaths, trades, abductions, anything?